Skip to main content

 Verifiability Properties

-The TEE provides four properties that together make computation verifiable:
+Under attestation, the TEE is designed to provide four properties that together make computation verifiable:

-Input verificationAttestation signatures are verified at the TEE boundary.
-Inputs are validated before computation begins.
+Input verificationSignatures on signed inputs are verified at the TEE boundary, and inputs are validated before computation begins.
+(Raw GeoJSON carries no signature and is accepted as unverified.)

 Deterministic computationSame inputs always produce the same result.
 PostGIS version is pinned, precision is fixed at centimeter level, and no persistent state exists between requests.

-Signed outputResults are signed by a key that only exists inside the TEE.
-The key cannot be extracted by the operator.
+Signed outputResults are signed by a key held inside the TEE, intended to be non-extractable by the operator when the enclave is attested.

-Together: the code is attested, the inputs are verified, the computation is deterministic, and the output is signed by a key the operator cannot access.
-An observer can verify that the result came from the correct code running on the correct inputs — without re-executing the computation.
+Together, under attestation: the code is attested, signed inputs are verified, the computation is deterministic, and the output is signed by a key the operator cannot access.
+An observer can then verify that the result came from the correct code running on the referenced inputs — without re-executing the computation.
+This is a statement about the computation, not about whether the input locations are truthful.

 Privacy Properties

-The signed result reveals the operation type, the answer, and hashed input references, but not the raw input data itself.
-Some information leaks from the result (a contains answer of true tells you the point is inside the polygon), but this is inherent to the computation, not a limitation of the privacy model.
+Some information also leaks from the result itself (a contains answer of true tells you the point is inside the polygon), but that is inherent to the computation, not a limitation of the privacy model.

-The service runs on EigenCompute, part of the EigenCloud ecosystem: PostGIS runs inside the TEE container, not as an external service — no external dependencies means the entire execution environment is attested.
+Astral is not tied to a specific TEE provider.
+The architecture is a self-contained Docker container, so in principle it can run in any TEE that supports containerized workloads — assessing portability across providers is ongoing.
+The current deployment target is EigenCompute (part of the EigenCloud ecosystem): PostGIS runs inside the TEE container, not as an external service — no external dependencies means the entire execution environment is attested.
 The GEOS library under PostGIS is the same C++ geometry engine used by QGIS, GDAL, and most professional geospatial software.

 The Signing Key

 The signing key is generated and provisioned inside the TEE.
-It cannot be extracted by the operator, even with physical access to the machine.
+The design intent is that the operator cannot extract it — a property that holds when the enclave runs under remote attestation (see the deployment-status note above).
 All signed results are produced by this key, and downstream consumers (smart contracts, applications, agents) can verify that a result was signed by the Astral service by checking the signature against the known public key.

 Signing key publication is not yet finalized — key management and rotation are still being worked out for production deployment.
 This page will be updated with the public key and verification instructions when available.